 Our Coconut Honey Mask is a delicious way to eliminate dry skin, while helping to soothe and diminish the appearance of wrinkles.
 Honey, coconut oil, beautiful skin… What’s not to love?

-For some people, moisturizing with coconut oil clogs their pores and causes breakouts (that’s why we use fractionated coconut oil in some of our facial moisturizers).
-But applying it as a mask and then washing it off after is a great way to enjoy the moisturizing benefits without clogging your pores.
+For some people, moisturizing with extra virgin coconut oil clogs their pores and causes breakouts (that’s why we use fractionated coconut oil in some of our facial moisturizers).
+But applying fractionated coconut oil as a mask and then washing it off after is a great way to enjoy the benefits of the moisturizer without clogging your pores.

 On its own, coconut oil makes a great body moisturizer.
 Add just a few other ingredients and you’ve got something uber luxurious.